 Welcome to Year 2!

 In year 2, we work hard to become independent learners with a love of learning.
-We develop problem solving skills, working co-operatively in pairs and small groups and try our best in everything we do!
+We develop problem solving skills, work co-operatively in pairs and small groups and try our best in everything we do!

-PE will be on Mondays for the first half term, and please see our newsletters for further information.
+Please see our newsletters for further information.
 If you have any questions or queries, please don't hesitate to come in and see us!

 Autumn 2 2021